Kiuwan logo

 9. Insecure Defaults

-Open-source software often comes with insecure default settings that need to be changed to secure configurations.
+Open-source software often has insecure default settings that must be changed to secure configurations.
 Failure to do so can leave systems vulnerable to attack.
-Be sure to review and change default settings to secure configurations based on best practices and industry standards.
+Review and change default settings to secure configurations based on best practices and industry standards.

 10. Inadequate Documentation